 Spa and Beauty Salon Business Plans

-Like any beauty maven, you’ll want to give your clients the results they want.
+Like any beauty expert, you’ll want to give your clients the results they want.
 At Sharp Business Plans we specialize in building custom business plans for people, to give you the results you want.
 CEO Barry Sharp (FCCA), lead business plan writer, and our expert team will help get you a spa business plan or beauty salon business plan that works for you.
 Your plan should be written to appeal to the specific investor or lender you’re looking to for approval to gain the right financial foothold.
 It should identify all of your expenses, potential income, and potential obstacles.

 Define Your Type of Business

 A business plan for a beauty salon includes such services as hairdressing, manicuring or other esthetic services.
 A day spa business plan generally includes the same treatments as salons along with additional services that help their clients relax, such as massage therapy, saunas, steam rooms or whirlpools.
-Before opening your spa or salon business, consider which type of services you want to offer.

-- Beauty salons: provide esthetic services such as manicures and pedicures, makeup applications, facials and skin treatments, hair removal (laser/waxing/electrolysis) or any combination; related retail products
+- Beauty salons: esthetic services such as manicures and pedicures, makeup applications, facials and skin treatments, hair removal (laser/waxing/electrolysis) or any combination; related retail products

-- Beauty day spas: promote relaxation and holistic health by offering personal care services such as therapeutic massage, aromatherapy, facials; other body treatments may include exfoliation, wraps and packs, esthetics, tanning, and piercings; related retail products
+- Beauty day spas: promote relaxation and holistic health by offering personal care services such as therapeutic massage, aromatherapy, facials; other body treatments may include exfoliation, wraps & packs, esthetics, tanning, and piercings; related retail products

 The beauty industry continues to show growth irrespective of the how the economic landscape fluctuates, clearly because many spa services and beauty products cannot be replicated at home or at least not adequately.
 People will always require personal grooming services.